zarifpour/zarifpour/README.md

 - 🌱 I’m currently learning Solidity and React
 - 👯 I’m looking to collaborate on smart contracts
-- 🤔 I’m looking for help with finding the secrets of the universe
+- 🤔 I’m looking for help with finding the secrets of the blockchain
-- 💬 Ask me about anything
+- 💬 Ask me about crypto
 - 📫 You can reach me at: __[daniel@zarif.pro](mailto:daniel@zarif.pro)__

 #### Languages and Tools